-Proper asset management will ensure maximum output of acquired assets, improve productivity and efficiency, and in turn, increase the company’s returns on investment.
+Proper asset management will ensure maximum productivity, continuously improve efficiency, and in turn, increase the company’s returns on investment.

-To understand asset management better, especially as regards the construction industry, one must first understand what an asset is.
+To understand asset management better, and especially how it applies to the construction industry, one must first understand what an asset is.